cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/replace-pdf.md

 This process includes steps for uploading a PDF to replace an existing version (updating).

-Notes for pdf publishing (new process)
+Links and notes for pdf publishing (new process with airtable)

 ## Airtable:
 [**ODI File Tracker (Purple)**](https://airtable.com/tblIhJbHhqtWDqJoR/viwUwJHYOsYN4pIyl?blocks=hide)
 * Use this to start and track each pdf that is being published.
 * Select tab labeled **ODI file tracker**.

 [**PDF Historical (Pink)**](https://airtable.com/tblIhJbHhqtWDqJoR/viwUwJHYOsYN4pIyl?blocks=hide)
 * Select tab labeled **Git history, PDF metadata, and active files**.
 * Select a view appropriate for what you need (e.g., **Grouped by Industry category key**).